The Gay India Grand Tour

 Day Eighteen: A Big Dose of Erotic Art

 Khajuraho.
 Today's full day visit of the Eastern and Western Group of temples takes you to the resplendent Hindu temples of Khajuraho known for the elaborate carvings depicting every completely impossible/improbable way for groups of human beings to have sex together.
 They were built between 10th and 12th centuries by the Chandela dynasty.
 Obviously people had a lot of fun together before television.
 Today, twenty-Two of the eighty-Five temples remain to recreate the celestial and terrestrial world of the Chandelas.
 The exquisite intricacy of the temples was made possible by the soft, buff-colored sandstone used in their construction.

 Day Nineteen: India's Oldest, Holiest City

-Fly to Varanasi, the oldest living city in India.
+Fly to Varanasi. the oldest living city in the world.